Graduate Certificate in Gestalt Therapy

 Progression into the Master of Gestalt Therapy program

-Graduate Certificate in Gestalt Therapy is aligned to Alignment to Australian Qualifications Framework 8 (AQF 8)
+Graduate Certificate in Gestalt Therapy is aligned to alignment to Australian Qualifications Framework 8 (AQF 8) which includes of the following;

 Higher Education Accreditation

-Gestalt Therapy Brisbane has been reaccredited to deliver the Graduate Certificate in Gestalt Therapy and the Master of Gestalt Therapy by TEQSA (Tertiary Education Quality Standards Agency) for an additional period of seven years as at March 2014.
+Gestalt Therapy Brisbane is accredited to deliver the Graduate Certificate in Gestalt Therapy and the Master of Gestalt Therapy by TEQSA (Tertiary Education Quality Standards Agency).

 The Tertiary Education Quality and Standards Agency (TEQSA) is Australia’s regulatory and quality agency for higher education.
 TEQSA’s primary aim is to ensure that students receive a high quality education at any Australian higher education provider.
 To find out more about TEQSA